 Commission May Have Erred Saying North Sketched Diagram

-It was sketched onto the bottom of a typed note from North's secretary to Phil Mabry, a Texas businessman who has been active in seeking support for the Contras.
+It was sketched onto the bottom of a typed note from North’s secretary thanking Texas businessman Phil Mabry for his help in seeking support for Reagan’s pro-Contra policies.

-The sketch shows arrows linking North's name to those of businessman Bob Owen, under whose name is written the word ''weapons,'' and conservative activist Andy Messing, under whose name is the word ''funds.''
+The diagram links North’s name to those of businessman Bob Owen, under whose name is written the word ″weapons,″ and conservative activist Andy Messing, whose name is over the word ″funds.″

-Other arrows link those names to that of Linda Guell, an official of the conservative foundation Western Goals, and of Causa, an international foundation funded by members of the Rev. Sun Myung Moon's Unification Church.
+Col. Bo Hi Pak heads Causa, an international foundation funded by members of The Rev. Sun Myung Moon’s Unification Church.

 ″I’ve told hundreds of reporters that I do nothing but food and medicine″ assistance, he said. ″I never took any funds from North.″

-Messing said a reporter who contactd Mabry told him Mabry drew the diagram, and that North's wife and North's secretary, Fawn Hall, have also told him that it was not North's sketch.
+Messing said Mabry told a reporter that Mabry drew the diagram, and that North’s wife and North’s secretary, Fawn Hall, have told Messing that North was not the author.

-The Tower report, which focused mostly on the U.S. arms sales to Iran, did not elaborate on what the sketch might mean.
+The report, focusing mainly on the U.S. arms sales to Iran, did not elaborate on what the sketch might mean.

-Causa executive vice president Thomas Ward said his organization had no idea what the diagram meant and had never had any contact with North, Messing, or Owen, although Guell did attend a Causa conference in 1985.
+Causa executive vice president Thomas Ward said he did not know the meaning.
+He said his group had no contact with North, Messing, or Owen, although Guell did attend a Causa conference in 1985.

-He said his group is involved in educational projects promoting democratic principles and has provided some nonmilitary supplies to Central American refugees.
+The group runs educational projects promoting democratic principles and has provided some non-military supplies to Central American refugees, he said.

-Owen, who cited his Fifth Amendment rights against self-incrimination in refusing to testify before congressional committees on the Iran-Contra matter, could not be reached for comment on the Tower report.
+Owen, who cited his Fifth Amendment rights against self incrimination in refusing to testify before congressional committees on the Iran-Contra matter, could not be reached for comment.